BretFisher/kubernetes-mastery/slides/shared/hastyconclusions.md

 Note: this is a fiction!
 We have enough entropy.
 But we need a pretext to scale out.

+.footnote[
 (In fact, the code of `rng` uses `/dev/urandom`, which never runs out of entropy...
 <br/>
 ...and is [just as good as `/dev/random`](http://www.slideshare.net/PacSecJP/filippo-plain-simple-reality-of-entropy).)
+]

+--

+- **Oops** we only have one node for learning. 🤔

+--

+- Let's pretend and I'll explain along the way